jeffcressman/ember-wknd/README.md

 into named outlets, which would load their respective controllers and thus models, instead of having the IndexRoute load two models into a 'multi-model'
 * DRY up the templates as some are nearly identical

+## NOTES

+I like how the [Ruby on Rails Tutorial](http://www.railstutorial.org/book/frontmatter) starts with the first chapter being 'From zero to deploy'.
+That's what I want to start with when learning something new.

 ## Background

 While building my first [Ember](http://emberjs.com/) project I started down a number of roads in terms of what tooling to use and how I was going to deploy my application.